PhilippMundhenk/philippmundhenk.github.io/_posts/2020-11-17-home-assistant-doorbell.md

 ## Wrapping the sensor

 Note that the magnetic field might cause multiple on/off cycles and we will need to debounce this.
 I will take a slightly different approach to my [motion sensor](/tradfri-motion-sensor/), but some of the configuration below might look familiar.
 We will also wrap the open/close sensor with a new binary sensor that we can name accordingly and assign a new device class with states that fit a little nicer to a doorbell than "open" and "close".
-However, the delay can be realized a little simpler.
+However, the delay can be realized a little simpler than for the [motion sensor](/tradfri-motion-sensor/).

 ### Configuration